Vickie Guerrero’s decisions – The good, the bad and the ugly

 In addition to facing Mr. McMahon, Stephanie McMahon and Triple H, Guerrero’s job was also evaluated by the WWE Universe.
 In a poll conducted on the WWE App, 75 percent of the WWE Universe felt Guerrero was doing a bad job, which led to her firing.

 After a total meltdown and a failed attempt at rallying the WWE Universe behind her, Vickie was surprisingly rehired as the General Manager of SmackDown by Mr. McMahon just weeks after her ouster on Raw.

-Vickie has done The Authority’s bidding whenever asked in recent weeks, though she’s gotten herself into hot water once again.
+Vickie did The Authority’s bidding in the following weeks, though she got herself into hot water once again.
 After Stephanie McMahon spewed a tainted iced coffee (and a little extra) on Guerrero, Vickie entered Roman Reigns into a WWE World Heavyweight Championship Ladder Match Qualifying Battle Royal against their orders.